Clonbur: Geography

 Located at the foot of Mount Gable, three miles west of Clonbur in County Galway.
 Lough Coolin is accessible via the villages of Ballyveane and Kilbeg Upper.
 Beside the lake are the stone cottage ruins of an old village.
 The lake was renowned for white trout until the early 1960s when pike were added to the lake by a local fisherman.
 Pike and perch are now the only fish in the lake.
 A stream from the Lough Coolin flows into Lough Mask.
 Coolin Lake provides fresh water for the village of Clonbur.

 Features

 Ross Hill Abbey

-In the Ross Hill cemetery of stands the ruins of Teampall Brendain.
+In the Ross Hill cemetery stands the ruins of Teampall Brendain.
 The ruin is sited within an ancient oval enclosure known as a Caiseal or Cashel.
 The western end of the ruin is of early Christian origin and in the trabeated doorway can clearly be seen the inclined jambs so distinctive of that era.
 This edifice replaced a wooden and less durable structure which was the Navigator's original monastic settlement on the site.

 Within 30 meters of the western doorway is a curiosity locally known as The Ogham Stone.

 The site, in the Ross Hill estate, was once the property of the unpopular Earl of Leitrim.

 The estate later became the property of the Guinness family.